googlegenomics/gcp-variant-transforms/docs/setting_region.md

 [enable Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access) on the subnet.

-For example, to run Variant Transforms in a VPC you already created called `custom-network-eu-west` with no public IP addresses you can add these flags to the example above as follows:
+For example, to run Variant Transforms in a subnetwork you already created called `my-subnet` with no public IP addresses you can add these flags to the example above as follows:

 ```bash